titon/toolkit/roadmap.md

 * Marquee - A component that displays multiple slides at once and allows for cycling through a variable amount.
 A sister component to the carousel.
 * Step - A component that highlights a step in a series of consecutive steps (represented by an arrow based navigation).
 * Dialog - A component that prompts the user for an action.
 Sister to the modal component.
+* Add support for large modals that need to be scrolled.

 ### 1.3.0 ###
 * Toast - A component to display toast notifications